 A headache is a common symptom after a car accident.
 Headaches can have many causes – not all of which point to brain injuries.
 You could be suffering headaches due to chronic pain elsewhere, such as in your back or neck.
 Whiplash could also cause headaches, as could vision changes, tension, trouble sleeping or post-traumatic stress after a car accident.
 Your headache may indicate a brain injury, however, if you also notice other signs of TBI.

 If you notice other potential signs of a TBI on top of headaches, you may have a brain injury.
-Otherwise, your headaches could be from something else associated with your car accident, such as muscle tension or a neck injury.
+Otherwise, your headaches could be from something else associated with your car accident, such as muscle tension or a neck injury, according to our Denver car accident lawyer.
 Having just one or two potential symptoms of a brain injury does not necessarily mean you have one, but it could be enough to warrant a trip to the doctor.
 Either way, a doctor could help you treat your persistent headaches after an auto accident.

 While headaches alone may not mean you have a brain injury, it may be significant enough to see a doctor if you banged your head in the car accident.
 This is especially true if you did not experience headaches – or they were not as severe or persistent – before your crash.
 Headaches could be a sign of something wrong, such as a concussion or a more serious brain injury.
 See a doctor if you notice headaches in conjunction with other potential brain injury symptoms, such as dizziness or nausea.
 A doctor can also diagnose secondary brain injuries.